 knowledge | 2 November 2015 |

-A Rare Example of Norwich Pharmacal Relief in Ireland
+An Example of Norwich Pharmacal Relief in Ireland

 A Norwich Pharmacal order involves the bringing of a substantive action by an injured party against a defendant who may not have committed any wrong but because of some involvement with the events complained of, may be able to identify for the plaintiff the wrongdoer who has caused the injury concerned.
 This information is usually sought to facilitate the commencement of proceedings against that wrongdoer by the injured party who will argue that in the absence of the information its ability to seek redress will be compromised.